Home Page FAQ

 • White Tea

 White tea (白茶) undergoes the least amount of processing and is a lightly oxidized tea.
 Due to the sparing 2-step processing, tea leaves remain as close as possible to their original state.
-White teas possess a very delicate flavor and a smooth mouthfeel.
+White teas possess sweet flavor and a smooth mouthfeel.
 Silver Needle Tea is one of the most popular white teas.

 • Green Tea

 Green teas (绿茶) is the only unoxidized tea among the other types.
 It's best to brew most green teas at a low temperature to preserve their freshness and avoid bitter taste.
-The popular Japanese powdered tea, matcha, is also green tea.
+The popular Japanese powdered tea, matcha, is also green tea made from shaded leaves called tencha (碾茶), which are stone-ground into a fine powder.
 The taste is refreshing and slightly grassy.

 • Yellow Tea